 There are some major differences between them.
-In terms of security, even if you try to format a drive before recycling, there’s a chance for software to be used to recover the data before the drive is disposed.
-In terms of recycling, degaussing a hard drive will completely destroy it, but a degaussed hard drive can’t be recycled.
+In terms of security, there’s a chance for software to be used to recover the data before the drive is disposed.
+In terms of recycling, degaussing a hard drive will completely destroy it.
+However, a degaussed hard drive can’t be recycled.

-That’s where hard drive destruction comes in.
-Like degaussing a drive, destruction will leave data 100% destroyed.
+That’s where hard drive destruction comes into play.
+Like degaussing a drive, destruction will leave 100% eliminate the data.
 Unlike degaussing, the raw materials from shredded drives can still be recycled.
-Rather than creating a “this or that” type of decision when it comes to hard drive disposal, recycling is baked in as the final stage of the destruction process for free – helping to give you the best of both worlds.
+Rather than creating a “this or that” type of decision, recycling is apart of the final stage of the destruction process for free.
+This helps to give you the best of both worlds.

 Why Responsible Destruction & Recycling is So Important

-Electronics contain hazardous chemicals.
+Additionally, electronics contain hazardous chemicals.
 As electronics become more and more prevalent today, the amount of hazardous e-waste is also rapidly growing.
-In many states, laws have already been passed to prevent hard drives and other electronics from ending up in landfills, giving another legal incentive to ensure e-waste is safely recycled.
+In many states, laws are in place to prevent hard drives and other electronics from ending up in landfills.
+This gives an additional legal incentive to recycle e-waste safely.

-Besides hard drives though, there are a wide range of other electronics that also require safe disposal and recycling, including:
+In addition to hard drives, there are a wide range of other electronics which require safe disposal and recycling, including:

 - Computer towers

 - Fax machines

 - Computer equipment

 The hard drive destruction and recycling process consists of 4 main steps: